How to Get Boys to do Chores (without complaining)

 If the work in your house is divided along traditional gender roles with the dad doing traditional "boy" chores like repair and maintenance, and the mom doing the "girl" chores like cooking and cleaning, this is what your boy will pick up and carry with him into adulthood.

-Even the little stuff is making more of an impression than you think.
+Even the little stuff is making more of an impression on him than you think.
 You'd be surprised what kids notice.
 Things like:

 - Who drives on family outings?